Working in Europe

 EURES Advisers (European Mobility Experts)

-If you want more personalised advice and expertise, you can contact your local FÁS EURES Adviser who specialises in job mobility questions.
+If you want more personalised advice and expertise, you can contact your local EURES Adviser who specialises in job mobility questions.
 They have access to a range of information tools and can advise on many of the practical, legal and administrative issues involved in finding and accepting a job abroad.
-Find your Local EURES Adviser
+Find contact details for your Local EURES Adviser here

-to contact a European EURES Adviser for detailed information and advice on job search in a specific European country.
+.
+Here you will also find the details for all European EURES Advisers who can be contacted for detailed information and advice on job search in a specific European country.